balaji2003engg/CG/ec2/Readme.md

 The terraform destroy command is a convenient way to destroy all remote objects managed by a particular Terraform configuration

       Terrafrom destory

+Validate runs checks that verify whether a configuration is syntactically valid

+      terraform validate

+ Show this help output, or the help for a specified subcommand.

+      Terrafrom plan --help

+Associate existing infrastructure with a Terraform resource

+     Terraform import